edezhic/prest/README.md

 So, for now it's only recommended for personal projects and experimentation.

 ### Getting started
-Current introduction is based on 3 examples with tutorials:
+Current introduction is based on 3 examples:
 1. [Server](https://prest.blog/server) which describes the basics of the prest's server side
 2. [Client](https://prest.blog/client) which extends the server with more interactive UI features
-3. [PWA](https://prest.blog/pwa) which extends both with progressive app features to [make the app installable](https://developer.mozilla.org/en-US/docs/Web/Progressive_web_apps/Guides/Making_PWAs_installable)
+3. [PWA](https://prest.blog/pwa) which extends both with progressive app features to [become installable](https://developer.mozilla.org/en-US/docs/Web/Progressive_web_apps/Guides/Making_PWAs_installable)

 To run locally you'll need the latest stable [rust toolchain](https://rustup.rs/).
 Most examples are supported on [replit](https://replit.com/) so you can [fork it there](https://replit.com/@eDezhic/prest) and run in the cloud.
 It includes [rust-analyzer](https://rust-analyzer.github.io/) and I recommend it for local development as well.
-Some examples require additional setup which is described in their tutorials.
+Some examples require additional setup which is described in their readmes.
 To build & start them use `cargo run -p EXAMPLE-NAME`

 There is also a whole bunch of examples that show how you can use other things with prest:
 - all kinds of databases - postgres through [seaorm](https://prest.blog/with-seaorm-postgres) or [diesel](https://prest.blog/with-diesel-postgres), sqlite through [sqlx](https://prest.blog/with-sqlx-sqlite) or [turbosql](https://prest.blog/with-turbosql-sqlite), [mongo](https://prest.blog/with-mongo-driver), [redis](https://prest.blog/with-redis-driver) and even a full rust combo [gluesql + sled](https://prest.blog/with-gluesql-sled)